Trey Miguel: X Division Champion (2021–2023)

-The Rascalz reunion and WWE debut (2023–present)
+The Rascalz reunion (2023–2026)

 On the June 29, 2023, episode of Impact, Miguel had a rematch against Chris Sabin for the X Division Championship which ended in a no-contest when Zachary Wentz made his return and attacked the latter, thus reuniting The Rascalz as heels in the process.
 On July 23 at Emergence, Miguel and Wentz won the Impact World Tag Team Championship for the first time in their careers by defeating Subculture (Mark Andrews & Flash Morgan Webster).
 On October 21 at Bound for Glory, Miguel and Wentz lost the Impact World Tag Team Championship to ABC (Ace Austin and Chris Bey), ending their reign at 55 days.